oneapi-src/oneCCL/doc/rst/source/env-variables.rst

 **Description**

-Set this environment variable to use GPU buffers to specify the scale-up algorithm for ALLREDUCE.
+Set this environment variable to use GPU buffers to specify the scale-up algorithm for ``ALLREDUCE``.
 This environment variable allows the user to choose between using compute kernels or using copy engines.

 This option is only available if ``CCL_REDUCE=topo`` (the default for GPU buffers).